Dimension Detectives

 ✅ build an equation from the units given in the question

-✅ check their own work
+✅ check their own workings

 ✅ build lasting confidence

-🎯 Who is this Course for?
+🎯 Who is this course for?

-GCSE and IGCSE Maths & Science students
+GCSE & IGCSE Maths and/or Science students

 Learners who want to:

-improve problem-solving
+improve their problem-solving skills

 reduce guesswork